ChulJJA/SQL_studies/README.md

 # SQL_studies
-This repo is SQL studies like self studies, school projects and solo project
+This repo is SQL studies so far.